JustSift/ReSift/docs/guides/resift-vs-apollo-relay.md

 ReSift is agnostic on how to get data.
 You can use traditional RESTful services, local or async storage, and [even GraphQL too](../main-concepts/what-are-data-services.md#writing-a-data-service).

-However, the since Apollo and Relay are GraphQL only, they can leverage data schemas from GraphQL to normalize incoming data inside their caching solutions automatically.
+However, since Apollo and Relay are GraphQL only, they can leverage data schemas from GraphQL to normalize incoming data inside their caching solutions automatically.
 This means that if you update a piece of information using Apollo or Relay, that piece of information will update anywhere it's used.

 This is the major trade off of ReSift — because ReSift doesn't have schema information, **ReSift _can't_ automatically normalize your data**.